-San Diego State Aztecs football team opens 1st training camp under head coach Sean Lewis
+San Diego State Aztecs football team opens 1st training camp under Head Coach Sean Lewis

 Local

-This is a far cry from the way things were under previous regimes that were led by extremely good football coaches but also a little more reserved.
+This is a far cry from the way things were under previous regimes that were led by extremely good football coaches who were a little more reserved.
 The players seem to enjoy taking that energy transfer.

-"I think we'd been doing a disservice to the kids if we weren't bringing our best energy, our best selves with the small window of time that we have with these guys," says Lewis.
+"I think we'd been doing a disservice to the kids if we weren't bringing our best energy, our best selves with the small window of time that we have with these guys," Lewis said.
 "So, we owe it to them that they get our absolute best each and every single day.
 I think that energy and that attitude is a choice.
-I didn't wake up this morning, put my feet on the ground and say, hey, we're going have an average day.
+I didn't wake up this morning, put my feet on the ground and say, 'Hey, we're going have an average day.'
 Like, this is going to be a great day."

 If the attitude takes root this could be a great season for the Aztecs.